appsfactorygmbh/platform-template/README.md

 Secondly, Crossplane is an IaC tool which utilizes a Kubernetes cluster to store the state instead of a container (z.
 B. S3 for AWS, Azure Blob Storage for Azure).
-It is beneficial for cloud native environment because as a DevOps engineer, when any changes to infrastructure is made unintensionally, it messes up the entire state unlike Pulumi and Terraform, which are good tools as well.
+It is beneficial for cloud native environment because as a DevOps engineer, when any changes to infrastructure is made unintentionally, it messes up the entire state unlike Pulumi and Terraform, which are good tools as well.

 Henceforth, Combining Crossplane and ArgoCD, you can make changes to infrastructure by using PRs to review changes and